 We get it.
 Your future is on the line, and you can’t afford to test fate and roll the dice with an unproven law firm.
 Despite recent changes, including the partial decriminalization of marijuana, Missouri still has some of the most stringent drug laws in the country, with some of the toughest penalties.
 Prosecutors are relentless in pursuing convictions, but no more than we are at defending them.

-Drug Crimes Lawyer in Shelby County, MO: What Determines the Severity?
+Drug Crimes Lawyer in Shelby County, MO: What Affects the Severity of Your Charges?

 A drug crime conviction in Shelby County, MO can have far-reaching effects on your life.
 Aside from fines and prison/jail time—which vary depending on the severity of your crime—it can:

-- A tarnished reputation in your Shelby County, MO personal and professional circles.
+- Damage your reputation in your Shelby County, MO community.

-Drug Crimes Lawyer in Shelby County, MO: Missouri’s Controlled Substances & Penalties
+Drug Crimes Lawyer in Shelby County, MO: Understanding Missouri’s Drug Schedules and Penalties

 - Schedule II: While substances like cocaine, methamphetamine, fentanyl, oxycodone, and morphine have limited medical uses, their high potential for abuse means they are still strictly regulated.